 - the digital platform to be used

-- Payment for activities must be made on the same day or within a 30-day period.
+- Payment for activities must be made within a 30-day period.

-- The school must find out if the school board requires a single invoice listing all the eligible expenses in order to make the payment at the end of the project.
+- The school must find out if the SSC or SB requires a single invoice listing all the eligible expenses in order to make the payment at the end of the project.

-- The school should also check to see if the school board has other administrative requirements to facilitate payment.
+- The school should also check to see if the SSC or SB has other administrative requirements to facilitate payment.

-- The school or school board may request that the judicial records of the representative of the science organization be verified before allowing the representative to carry out a project in a school setting.
-The procedures for this verification are specific to each school board or private school and the costs are the responsibility of the science organization.
+- The school, SSC or SB may request that the judicial records of the representative of the science organization be verified before allowing the representative to carry out a project in a school setting.
+The procedures for this verification are specific to each SSC, SB or private school and the costs are the responsibility of the science organization.

 Reporting on the use of the financial assistance